testofthings/toolsaf/documentation/CreatingSecurityStatements.md

     system.run()
 ```

-The security statement is availabe in samples as `samples/device-backend-mobile/statement.py`.
+The security statement is available in the samples directory as `samples/device-backend-mobile/statement.py`.
 Below you can see the generated visualization.

 <img src="img/statement-device-backend-mobile.png" width="800"